 Why Trust The Spruce Eats?

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was written by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of coffee products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
-Of the items on this list, he has used the Copco Insulated Travel Mug—a solid budget option for the coffee drinker on the go.
+He has owned or tested a number of the items on this list, including the Stanley Classic Trigger-Action Travel Mug, the Copco Insulated Travel Mug, the S'Well Traveler Mug, and the Bubba 52-Ounce Insulated Desk Mug.